-This Application delivers the detailed site and building design to implement the development concept approved with Sketch Plan No. 320230060 and subdivision plan approved with Preliminary Plan No. 120230150 in July 2024.
-The Site Plan Application proposes to construct a mixed-use building with 500,000 total square feet, including up to 20,000 square feet of ground floor commercial uses and up to 480,000 square feet of residential uses for up to 493 units, with 15.1 percent MPDUs, utilizing 226,500 square feet of Downtown Silver Spring Overlay Zone Density with an associated Civic Improvement Fund contribution, and adaptive reuse of the designated historic Tastee Diner.
-As illustrated in Figure 7, the Site Plan fits the building footprint into the wedge-shaped Site to allow for the implementation of a portion of the Sector Plan-envisioned Central Green Loop on Cameron Street.
+This Application delivers the detailed site and building design to implement the development concept approved with Sketch Plan No. 320230060 and subdivision plan approved with Preliminary Plan No. 120230150 in July 2024, as well as Preliminary Plan Amendment No. 12023015A.
+The Site Plan Application proposes to construct a mixed-use building with up to 500,000 total square feet, including up to 20,000 square feet of ground floor commercial uses and up to 480,000 square feet of residential uses for up to 493 units, with 15.1 percent MPDUs, utilizing 226,500 square feet of Downtown Silver Spring Overlay Zone Density with an associated Civic Improvement Fund contribution, and adaptive reuse of the designated historic Tastee Diner.
+As illustrated in Figure 7, the Site Plan fits the building footprint into the wedge-shaped Site, allowing for frontage enhancements along the three frontages in accordance with the Sector Plan.
 The building consists of a single tower with a maximum height of 312 feet proximate to Georgia Avenue that steps down in height proximate to Ramsey Avenue.